WyvernIXTL/gamepadla-plus/README.md

 </div>

-Gamepadla+ is a tool designed to help you measure the polling rate and synthetic latency of your gamepad.
+Gamepadla+ is a program for measuring the polling rate and synthetic latency of gamepads aka. controllers.
-It provides accurate data on your controller’s performance, which can be valuable for gamers, developers, and anyone interested in input accuracy.

-* Supports DInput and XInput protocols
+* Supports DInput and XInput
-* Available as both CLI and GUI for flexibility
+* Provides CLI and GUI
-* Offers detailed metrics, including polling rate and latency values
+* Shows polling rate and latency metrics

-Gamepadla+ is a simple, versatile solution for testing and understanding gamepad response times.

 ![](https://raw.githubusercontent.com/WyvernIXTL/gamepadla-plus/refs/tags/v1.7.0/img/gamepadla-plus-gui-demo.gif)